-Yes, it can be that simple!
+Yes, it can be that simple, if not slightly perplexing.

 Go and walk on grass, stones, basically anything that isn’t totally comfortable.
 The best part of this is anyone can do it and its FREE!
 But I hear you cry I don’t have 20 minutes to spare.
 Well suck it up and spare the time, we all make choices and remember pain is a powerful motivator, and will sooner or later win.